arxanas/blog/_posts/2017-07-24-union-vs-sum-types.md

 where {% katex %}\times{% endkatex %} denotes [Cartesian product].

 This overall operation is called [disjoint union].
 Basically, it can be summarized as "a union, but each element remembers what set it came from".
+Sum types are also called "tagged unions" or "discriminated unions".

   [cartesian product]: https://en.wikipedia.org/wiki/Cartesian_product
   [disjoint union]: https://en.wikipedia.org/wiki/Disjoint_union